Ridge Forrester: Departure and recast

 In August 2012, it was announced that Moss had decided to leave The Bold and the Beautiful after 25 years of being on the series.
 He left the series on September 14, 2012.
 When approached about the possibility of a recast following Moss' exit, series executive producer Bradley Bell confessed, "I might go a little younger but we'll be true to the age range that's been established.
 I do have people in mind in terms of a recast – some very interesting people."
 Bell also revealed that the character would return at some point in the future, whether it was Moss portraying the role or not.
 He revealed:

 Bell later announced he would recast the role, should Moss choose not to return, and had several high-profile actors in mind.
 On October 15, 2013, it was announced that former All My Children star Thorsten Kaye was recast in the role of Ridge.
 He made his on-screen debut on December 13, 2013.
 Bradley Bell explained that Kaye was at the top of his list for a Ridge recast and even considered bringing him to the series prior to the recast.
 He said, "I've had Thorsten on a list of several possible Ridges for a long time.
 Some of the actors on that list came from daytime, others had never done daytime before."
+In September 2025, it was announced Kaye would crossover to Beyond the Gates as Ridge.